 [HKLM\SOFTWARE\Policies\Adobe\<product name>\<version>\FeatureLockdown] "bDontShowMsgWhenViewingDoc" "bShowMsgAtLaunch" "bAllowUserToChangeMsgPrefs"

-All Acrobat DC product updates are cumulative to the base release, including out-of-cycle patches.
+All Acrobat product updates are cumulative to the base release, including out-of-cycle patches.

 A fully automatic update mode for both Acrobat and Reader on both tracks.